daveg1/Honours-Clustering-Telemetry/README.md

 and a point cloud of the inspection campaign.

 ## Tasks

 - ☑ Normalise telemetry dataset
   - ☑ specifically easting and northing columns
 - ☑ Use Sklearn's DBSCAN model to perform clustering
 - ☐ Use clustering evaluation metrics to qualify the model
   - ☑ DBSCAN features include:
     - ☑ eps = the maximum distance between two samples for one to be considered as in the neighborhood of the other
     - ☑ min_samples = The number of samples (or total weight) in a neighborhood for a point to be considered as a core point.
   - ☐ metrics include:
     - ☑ silhouette coefficient (sklearn)
     - ☐ davies-bouldin score (sklearn)
     - ☐ dunn's index (need to implement)
 - ☐ Output a "filtered" dataset by removing the identified outliers
+  - Python script outputs file
+  - TODO: python outputs directly to JSON, so node server doesn't have to parse CSV
 - ☐ Update frontend to allow choosing a specific leg of the journey to view